 Walkie-Talkies may be necessary depending on the layout of the venue.
-If they are considered necessary by the ITF they will be required for the Referee, the ITF Representative(s), the Tournament Doctor, the Sports Physiotherapist and the Chief of Officials.
+If they are considered necessary by the ITF they will be required for the Referee, the ITF Representative(s), the Official Organiser, the Tournament Doctor, the Sports Physiotherapist and the Chief of Officials.